jadecobra/python_tdd_exercises/source/data_structures/booleans/index.rst

 * :ref:`what None is<None>`
 * :ref:`what is True and False in Python<booleans>`

-:ref:`Would you like to test the truth table?<booleans: truth table>` It will help you understand writing programs_ that make decisions based on :ref:`conditions<if statements (conditionals)>`
+:ref:`Would you like to test the truth table?<booleans: truth table>` It will help you understand writing programs_ that make decisions based on :ref:`conditions<if statements>`

 ----